Sleep in a tactical environment

 Sleep Deprivation Countermeasures, for a caffeine dosing schedule.

 The figure below shows how the brain’s biological clock impacts sleep/wake and performance.
 The brain’s clock is programmed to boost alertness during the day and sleepiness during the night.

 Daytime work / Nighttime sleep

 The figure below shows what happens on night shift work.
 This clock is slow to adjust and often never adapts to night time operations.
 Soldiers working across the night are trying to stay alert when their brain clock is programmed to sleep.
 During the period from about 0600 to 0800, leaders and Soldiers are especially error-prone.
 After the night shift, Soldiers are trying to sleep when their brain clock is programmed to be awake.
-Their ability to sleep is impaired, resulting in a sleep debt.
+Their ability to sleep is impaired, resulting in a reduced sleep duration and sleep debt.

 Nighttime work / Daytime sleep

 Sleep does not have to be taken in one continuous period to be effective.
 It is preferable to give Soldiers uninterrupted sleep time at night when the brain clock is programmed for sleep.
 But two periods that add up to 7–9 hours of sleep also works.
 Naps can be taken to compensate for insufficient nighttime sleep.